- Introduction

 Q1 - Is it possible to exclusively cloth diaper during winter?

-Ans—Yes, it is absolutely possible to exclusively cloth diaper during winter.
+Ans - Yes, it is absolutely possible to exclusively cloth diaper during winter.
 Many parents have successfully used cloth diapers year-round, even in cold climates.
-With the right preparation and adjustments, you can enjoy the benefits of cloth diapering throughout the winter months.
+With the proper preparation and adjustments, you can enjoy the benefits of cloth diapering throughout the winter months.

 Q2 - How can I prevent diaper rash in winter?